actualharris/actualharris/README.md

 🎓 **Bachelor’s Degree** in *Computer Science and Engineering with Specialization in Network and Cyber Security*
 🏫 *PES University*

-I am deeply passionate about working in **Enterprise Network Security**, **Cyber Security Operations Infrastructure**, and **Web Development**.
+I am deeply passionate about working in **Web Development**, **Enterprise Network Security** and **Cyber Security Operations Infrastructure**.
 My inquisitive nature, paired with hard work and teamwork, drives me to excel in these fields.
 I thrive in **fast-paced environments** and am committed to growing my expertise.

 ---